 Read Also - Romanian Deadlift Vs Conventional Deadlift

-When comparing the sumo vs conventional deadlift for hypertrophy, there are several factors to consider.
+When comparing the sumo vs conventional deadlifts for hypertrophy, there are several factors to consider.
 Firstly, you need to ask yourself what muscles you want to develop the most.

 If you want to achieve hypertrophy in your glutes and quads, sumo deadlifts are your best option.
 But, if you want to develop your lats, back, and hamstrings, the conventional deadlift is a better choice.

 You should also consider the range of motion your body has to move through for each movement.
-During the sumo deadlift, your muscles move through less range of motion than they would during a conventional deadlift.
+During the sumo deadlift, your muscles move through less range of motion than they would during conventional deadlifts.
 The greater the range of motion, the more muscle fibers are recruited.

 If you’re wondering, "sumo vs conventional deadlift, which is harder?” the answer is... it depends.